yWorks/yfiles-react-integration-basic/README.md

 ## Support

-If you need help with your setup or a certain feature, don't hesitate to contact our support through the [Evaluation Center](https://my.yworks.com/) or by email yfileshtml@yworks.com.
+If you need help with your setup or a certain feature, don't hesitate to contact our support through the [Customer Center](https://my.yworks.com/) or by email [yfileshtml@yworks.com](mailto:yfileshtml@yworks.com).